timgit/pg-boss/docs/usage.md

 **Resolves**
 - `[job]`: array of job objects, `null` if none found

-Note: If you pass a batchSize, `fetch()` will always resovle an array response, even if only 1 job is returned.
+Note: If you pass a batchSize, `fetch()` will always resolve an array response, even if only 1 job is returned.
 This seemed like a great idea at the time.

 The following code shows how to utilize batching via `fetch()` to get and complete 20 jobs at once on-demand.